 In accordance with 40 CFR 257.103(f)(2)(v)(D), the November 2020 demonstration submission included a narrative regarding the date by which the Impoundment will cease receipt of waste in order to meet the October 17, 2028 closure deadline, along with a copy of the current Closure Plan required under 40 CFR 257.102(b) and an estimated schedule for closure.
 These items were included as Section 5.0, Attachment 5-1, and Figure 5-1, respectively, of the November 2020 submittal.
-The estimated schedule for closure was updated and included as Figure 3-1 in the 2021 Annual Progress Report.
-During the current reporting period no problems were encountered that would lead to changes to the existing Closure Plan cessation dates.
-As such, cessation of the Station's coal-fired boiler operations is still expected to occur on or before October 1, 2024, and the Impoundment will cease accepting waste from the Station on or before October 17, 2024 to meet the October 2028 Impoundment closure deadline.
-The difference in the cessation dates for boiler operations and waste acceptance is to allow time to clean the boilers and related Station equipment during the deactivation period and place the associated waste materials in the Impoundment.
+The estimated schedule for closure was updated and included as Figure 3-1 in the 2021 and 2022 Annual Progress Reports.
+During the current reporting period no problems were encountered that would lead to changes to the existing Closure Plan waste cessation date.
+As such, the Impoundment is still expected to cease accepting waste from the Station on or before October 17, 2024 to meet the October 2028 Impoundment closure and cessation of coal-fired boilers deadlines.

-With respect to the estimated schedule for closure presented as Figure 3-1 of the November 2021 Progress Report the following activities have been completed or are in progress:
+With respect to the estimated schedule for closure presented as Figure 3-1 of the November 2022 Progress Report, the following activities have been completed or are in progress:

 - Activity 1.1 (Field Investigations/Sampling/Testing and Studies): This work was completed by the 2nd quarter of 2021 and included geotechnical investigations of both the impounded CCRs and the potential on-site soil borrow areas. - Activity 1.2 (Engineering Design and Permit Application Preparation and Submission): This work was initiated during the 3rd quarter of 2021 by soliciting bids for professional engineering services to complete the required design and permitting activities.
-An engineering firm was retained during the 1st quarter of 2022 and is preparing the Engineering Design and Permit Application.
+An engineering firm was retained during the 1st quarter of 2022 and prepared the Engineering Design for closure.
+Additional engineering firms were retained in 2022 to design a new principal spillway and revise the NPDES permit for modified discharge limits.
+AESC submitted the following Permit Applications during this reporting period: - Closure Plan Permit Application (January 2023) - o Dam Safety Application for Certificate of Approval (January 2023); and - NPDES Permit Application (June 2023) - Activity 1.3 (Regulatory Agency Review/Comment/Response Cycles and Permit Issuance): State permitting requirements include modifications to the NPDES and Solid